OpenFabrics/sunfish_docs/Sunfish Doc.md

 Discovery of physical and logical resources accessible via the fabric is necessarily a fabric-specfic operation.

-# 4. Sunfish Agents
+# 5. Sunfish Hardware Agents

 TBD: Recap of Sunfish Agents as Fabric/Technology Specific Agents and how they map to management capabilities, APIs, ...

-## 4.1 Common Roles, Responsibilities and Requirements
+## 5.1 Common Roles, Responsibilities and Requirements
 The general nature of Agent duties are explained in the overview of Agents.
 The following is a partial list of key responsibilities of the fabric Agent Service vs the Sunfish Core Service.
 * The Agent is responsible for locating the Sunfish CORE’s Event Service and issuing a form of New Fabric Event Notification to initiate Sunfish Core and Agent communications.
 * The Agent is responsible for declaring the Redfish IDs of all fabric physical components because the Agent presents these objects to the Sunfish CORE.
 The Namespace translation between the Sunfish CORE’s Redfish namespace and the Fabric Manager’s (potentially) proprietary namespace is managed by the Agent.